recoverysource/recoverysource.io/aamodule/prebuild.rst

       # Columns used on the front (quarter sheet)
       anonlist: 2

+    # Hide day-of-week header if there are no meetings within
+    hide-empty:
+      aalist: false
+      anonlist: false

 **Required Values:** (example provided)

 The data below provides a functional example and was copied from `exampleSite